Easy Chocolate Fudge Recipe

 Chocolate and walnut mixture in a bowl.

-Transfer the fudge to a greased, foil-lined pan and spread into an even layer.
+Transfer the fudge to the prepared pan and spread into an even layer.

 Chocolate walnut fudge in a lined baking dish.

 Refrigerate until set, about 2 hours.
-Remove the fudge from the pan using the foil overhang and cut into squares.
+Remove the fudge from the fridge, then use the foil overhang to lift the fudge onto a cutting board.
+Using a sharp knife, cut into squares.

 Pieces of fudge on a cutting board.

-Store the fudge, tightly wrapped in plastic, in a cool place for up to 2 weeks or in the freezer for 3 months.
+Store the fudge, tightly wrapped in plastic or in an airtight container, in a cool place for up to 2 weeks or in the freezer for 3 months.
 If the fudge is frozen, allow ample time for it to reach room temperature before cutting.
-The fudge will change texture and become drier the longer it is stored.
-Enjoy!
+The fudge will change in texture and become drier the longer it is stored.

 Pieces of fudge stacked on a cutting board.